preview banner

 Maldives

 Encompassing over 1000 coral islands that form about 25 natural atolls, the Maldives is separated from the rest of the world by the seemingly endless Indian Ocean, offering visitors a secluded little pocket of paradise.
-These exquisite tropical islands are best known for their white powder sand beaches, glistening blue lagoons and extensive reefs which are home to a diverse range of colourful marine life.
-The nation’s bustling capital of Male features an array of charming shops and restaurants as well as a busy fish market and a must-see 17th-century mosque known as Hukuru Miskiy which was constructed out of intricately carved white coral.
-Visitors will find plenty of activities to keep them entertained including: scuba diving, snorkelling, water skiing, stand up paddleboarding, spa visits, and hopping from one idyllic little island to the next.
+These exquisite tropical islands are best known for their white-powder sand beaches, glistening blue lagoons, and extensive reefs, which are home to a diverse range of colourful marine life.
+The nation’s bustling capital, Male, features an array of charming shops and restaurants, a busy fish market, and a must-see 17th-century mosque, Hukuru Miskiy, constructed from intricately carved white coral.
+Visitors will find plenty of activities to keep them entertained, including scuba diving, snorkelling, water skiing, stand-up paddleboarding, spa visits, and hopping from one idyllic little island to the next.

 Baa Atoll